intel-iot-devkit/how-to-code-samples/README.md

 - tries to pivot to find the line if not on it, using the stepper motors.
 - logs events from the line finder, using cloud-based data storage;

-## How It Works
+## How it works

 The Line Finder robot will use the two attached motors to attempt to follow a line while keeping track of it with the Line Finder sensor.
 If on the line, it will move forward.
 Otherwise, it will pivot in place, trying to locate it using the sensor.
-Optionally, it can also store system events using the "Intel IoT Example Datastore" running on your own Microsoft* Azure* or IBM* Bluemix* account.
+Optionally, it can also store system events using the "Intel® IoT Example Datastore" running on your own Microsoft* Azure* or IBM* Bluemix* account.

 ## Hardware requirements